Toward a Spectral Theory of Cellular Sheaves: Toward Applications

+This is in fact equivalent to the sheaf Laplacian of the pushforward of the weighted constant sheaf on $X$, and as a consequence of Proposition \ref{prop:pushforward}, is simply a block subdivision of the Laplacian of $X$.
+This sheaf on $G$ can then be normalized to construct a diffusion map embedding of the vertices of $G$, as well as an embedding of the vertices of $X$.
+When applied to the surface correspondence problem, the eigenvectors of the resulting sheaf Laplacian serve to partition the surfaces into automatically determined landmarks or regions of interest.

-Approaching these notions of partitioning, partial sections, and noninvertible matchings from a sheaf-theoretic perspective offers new tools and clarifies the problems in question.
-There are clearly many questions and applications to investigate, and the tools of spectral sheaf theory should be of use here.
+Approaching these notions of partitioning, partial sections, and noninvertible matchings from a sheaf-theoretic perspective offers new tools and clarifies the problems in question, with potential for the spectral approach to yield insights.